WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - send HTTP requests via EventBridge - no lambda needed!

 - unlike the SNS that can also send HTTP requests, the **EventBridge API Destinations handle authorization**.
 That means that you can **sent request to endpoints guarded by OAuth, basic auth or API key auth**.

 - the **service will retry the request** and also allow you to **control throttling options**.

+  - this means that **you could create a rate-limiter without any code**.

+    - of course, there is also the issue of observability.
+Currently there is no good way to monitor failures apart from CW metrics, but those will not give you logs, only the number of failures / successes.

 - the credentials for the three variants of authorization are stored in secrets manager.